Women in a seminar talking

 Fixed interest

 Also referred to as bonds.
 Securities or investments in which the timing and amount of interest during ownership is fixed at the time of issue.
-Generally refers to any type of bond investment.

 Float (or Initial Public Offer “IPO”)

-The process of publicly offering shares to investors and listing on the sharemarket.
+The process of publicly offering shares to investors and listing on the share market.
 A float may involve the issue of new shares to raise more capital for the company or the sale of shares owned by existing shareholders wishing to liquidate part or all of their shareholding.
 Float and “IPO” are terms often used interchangeably.

 Futures